Rotation using Euler Angles

 References

 - Pamadi, B. N. (2004).
-Performance, stability, dynamics, and control of airplanes.
-American Institute of aeronautics and astronautics.
+Performance, Stability, Dynamics, and Control of Airplanes (2nd ed.).
+American Institute of Aeronautics and Astronautics.

 Leave a Comment